DeFi-Vandelay/QR-Code-Generator/README.md

 # Art.V // 3D-QR Code Tool

 A 3D Customizable QR Code Generator..
 Woo!
 This tool allows you to create 3D QR codes that can be easily customized and integrated into your projects.
-As Always, this generator is free and accessible to all.
+As Always, this generator is free and accessible to all!

 ## Author